Xbox Down: Gamers report major outage on console - Evening Express

-An issue with Xbox Live is causing consoles across the world to fail to boot.
+An issue with Xbox Live has caused consoles across the world to fail to boot.

-Many gamers have reported that, when turned on, their Xbox console is stuck on a black screen.
+Many gamers reported, when turned on, their Xbox console is stuck on a black screen.

-For others whose Xbox’s load, they have found themselves unable to continue with previous game saves.
+For others whose Xbox’s load, they were unable to continue with previous game saves.

 Thought my Xbox broke but Xbox live just down pic.twitter.com/wX5vzKAxbo